-When two aerodromes are close to each other with overlapping circuits the I H S will be drawn as prescribed in para 1.6.2.
+When two aerodromes are close to each other with overlapping circuits the I.H.S. will be drawn as prescribed in para 1.6.2.
 The inner horizontal surfaces of these two aerodromes shall be joined tangentially to form one common I H S.

-1'6.5 LANDING GROUNDS WITHOUT PAVED RUNWAYS
+1.6.5 LANDING GROUNDS WITHOUT PAVED RUNWAYS

-For the landing ground without paved runways a clearance of 4% (1:25) from the boundary of aerodrome in all directions shall be applied upto a distance of 460mt and beyond that a uniform elevation of 45mt.
-Above A.R.P. elevation be permitted upto a distance of 2600 mt.
-A conical surface extending upwards and outwards from the edge of the area ending at 2600mt should be provided upto a distance of another 1525mt. with a slope of 5% (1:20).
+For the landing ground with paved runways a clearance of 4% (1:25) from the boundary of aerodrome in all directions shall be applied upto a distance of 460 mtrs and beyond that a uniform elevation of 45 mtrs.
+Above A.R.P. elevation be permitted upto a distance of 2600 mtrs.
+A conical surface extending upwards and outwards from the edge of the area ending at 2600 mtrs should be provided upto a distance of another 1525 mtrs with a slope of 5% (1:20).

-- 1.6.6.
-In case of common horizontal surface serving two aerodromes, the elevation of the I.H.S. will be of higher category of the two aerodromes. - 1.6.7.
-In case of complex I.H.S. for two runways at the same aerodrome, a common surface need not be worked out.
-However, when these surfaces overlap each other, the lower surface be regarded as overriding.
+- 1.6.6 In case of common horizontal surface serving two aerodromes, the elevation of the I.H.S. will be the lower of the two aerodromes. - 1.6.7 IN case of complex I.H.S. for two runways at the same aerodrome, a common surface need not be worked out.
+However, when these surfaces overlap each other, the lower surface be regarded as over-riding.